mariusschulz/gulp-iife/README.md

 You can configure the following options:

 - `useStrict`
-    - a boolean indicating whether to prepend a `"use strict";` directive
+    - A boolean indicating whether to prepend a `"use strict";` directive.
     - `true` by default
 - `trimCode`
-    - a boolean indicating whether to remove leading & trailing whitespace from the code
+    - A boolean indicating whether to remove leading & trailing whitespace from the code.
     - `true` by default
 - `prependSemicolon`
-    - a boolean indicating whether to prepend a semicolon as statement terminator before the IIFE
+    - A boolean indicating whether to prepend a semicolon as statement terminator before the IIFE.
     - `true` by default
 - `bindThis`
-    - a boolean indicating whether to prepend `.bind(this)` to the IIFE
+    - A boolean indicating whether to append `.bind(this)` to the IIFE.
+Setting this value to `true` makes the surrounding global object available to the function, which is usually not the case in strict mode.
     - `false` by default

 ```js